dampierch/aneuploidy/README.md

   * gdc_sample_sheet.2019-07-13.tsv
   * metadata.cart.2019-07-13.json
 4. Using gdc_sample_sheet.2019-07-13.tsv along with [samples.py](scripts/samples.py), we explore the basic characteristics of our cohort.
+5. We can partially replicate this dataset with [scripts/gdc_requests_files.py](gdc_requests_files.py).
+  * We can identify the sequencing files but can't easily capture the annotation files, although most of the important fields can be captured

 | Sample type | *n* |
 | :--: | :--: |